-Camp Kenya is open to all youth and leaders who are registered with a Scouts BSA Troop, Venturing Crew, Sea Scout Ship or Explorer Post.
-Scouting units will be camping in tents during Camp Kenya.
-Campers ages 11-13 years, are required to have a designated responsible adult at Camp Kenya available to camp staff, in person, when needed.
+Camp Kenya is open to all youth and leaders who are registered with a Cub Scout Pack, Scouts BSA Troop, Venturing Crew, Sea Scout Ship or Explorer Post.
+Scouting units will be camping in tents, during Camp Kenya.
+Campers ages 5-10 must have an adult partner attending Camp Kenya with them.
+Campers age11-13 years, are required to have a designated responsible adult at Camp Kenya available to camp staff, in person, when needed.
 Families wanting to join in the week can be accommodated in our Family Camping area.
 Scouts from outside the Transatlantic Council across Scouting America are welcome to come and experience Camp Kenya.